 The major concern of social economics is explaining the economy in its broadest aspects; that is, showing how human beings deal with the ordinary business of using human and physical resources to achieve a level of material comfort.
 Explanation includes cultural, political, and ethical details as they are needed for a full understanding.
 As in any economics, there are three parts to social economics.
 First is the philosophical base of the social economist, which may or may not be a reflection of the philosophical base or ethos of the society he/she is studying.
 Social economics (or any economics) builds upon it.
 It is the hard core as in the recent popular literature of the philosophy of science.
 The second part of the discipline is a description of the significant characteristics of the economy.
 The economist must observe the multiplicity of economic reality and abstract those characteristics that are substantive.
 The two together, the philosophical premises and the empirical observations, will determine the third part of the discipline, social economic policy.
 Policy formulation is thus a mix of the first two.
 [William R. Waters, presidential address, “Social Economics: A Solidarist Perspective,” Review of Social Economy, 1988, p.
 113 ff.].

-The research grant is for promising new faculty members who have not yet been granted tenure or who are tenured but have not yet achieved the rank of Associate Professor, and for graduate students in Ph.D. programs who have not yet completed their dissertation.
+The research grant is for promising graduate students in Ph.D. programs who have not yet completed their dissertation, those holding post-doctoral positions, and for new faculty members who have not yet been granted tenure or who are tenured but have not yet achieved the rank of Associate Professor (or its equivalent outside the US).
 The current amount of the annual grant is up to $5000.

 The deadline for submitting applications for the William R. Waters Research Grant is November 16th, 2016.
 The grant will be disbursed in January, and is intended to support research undertaken in 2017.
 The grant can be very beneficial to scholars beginning their career.